Mohit-Kundu-1/Predicting-Breast-Cancer/README.md

 # Predicting-Breast-Cancer

-Logistic Regression Model has been used to predict the chances of Breast Cancer **About Dataset**
+Logistic Regression Model has been used to predict the chances of Breast Cancer

+**About Dataset**
-Attribute Information:
+Attribute Information:-
 id

 diagnosis: M = malignant, B = benign